 - Answer questions with another question: “I don’t know.
 How do you think it works?”

 With older kids and teens, we often wish they would come to us with their problems.
 If you’ve already taught them the skills, they may not need to, but it’s still important to empower them to be problem-solvers.

 - Let natural consequences do the teaching.
 Your child will learn that if he doesn’t study, he will get a bad grade or that she made the basketball team because she practiced every night.

 - Weigh the pros and cons.
-Teach your child to evaluate the situation along with her options.
+Teach your child to evaluate the situation along with his options.
 Many children benefit from writing out a list of pros and cons when they are struggling to make a decision.